mymoomin/RSStoWebhook/design/high-level.md

 - Add better logging, whether through tracing or just refactoring
 - Think about transactions and state and when to recover from errors
 - Check the current rate-limiting rules

+## Progress

+### Functional

+- Decided that the goal is to let people add comics through a discord bot, since that'll be easier to implement and also less of a context-shift for users

+### Architectural

+- Added a lot of automated tests, and regression tests for half of the old bugs
+- Superficially cleaned up the code a lot but no deeper refactorings yet
+- Checked the rate-limiting rules, might rework how the script rate limits to better conform to them but at the moment it looks like it just about does already